Cobalt(III) fluoride: Applications

 Such reactions are sometimes accompanied by rearrangements or other reactions.
 The related reagent KCoF4 is more selective.

 Gaseous

-In the gas phase, CoF3 is calculated to be planar in its ground state, and has a 3-fold rotation axis (symmetry notation D3h).
+In the gas phase, CoF3 is calculated to be planar in its ground state, and has a 3-fold rotation axis (point group D3h).
 The Co(3+) ion has a ground state of 3d6 5D.
 The fluoride ligands split this state into, in energy order, 5A', 5E", and 5E' states.
 The first energy difference is small and the 5E" state is subject to the Jahn-Teller effect, so this effect needs to be considered to be sure of the ground state.
 The energy lowering is small and does not change the energy order.
 This calculation was the first treatment of the Jahn-Teller effect using calculated energy surfaces.